Skip to content

 The remaining 80 percent of all of the above are mundane and can not produce valuable outcomes.

-Remember, when you say “I and my,” it’s mundane, it doesn’t produce the most valuable 20 percent result so that reselect your question.
+Remember, when we say “I and my,” it’s mundane, it doesn’t produce the most valuable 20 percent result so that we have to rephrase our question.

-Think of it this way, sugar is an essential ingredient in our life.
+I always think of it this way.
+Sugar is an essential ingredient in our life.

 We need it to survive.
-But if we over consume it then it converts into more fats and that is the main culprit of our many health problems in modern life including cancer.
+But if we over eat it then it converts into more fats and that is the main culprit of our many health problems in modern life including cancer.

-Reselect the same so that we don’t over consume.
+Rethink and rephrase the same old question so that we don’t over consume toxicity.

-Let’s consume the news only once in a day rather than to follow every piece of news during the day.
+Consume the news only once in a day rather than to follow every piece of news during the day.
+This is the real practice of ‘The 80/20 principle‘, the Pareto principle.

-There is also one reason why we hesitate to reselect because we are social animals.
+There is one reason why we hesitate to rephrase and reselect because we are social animals.

-We tend to be skeptical of new questions and uncomfortable with change.
+We become skeptical of unknown questions and uncomfortable with change.

-We are likely to stay with the same old question about anything.
+We want to stay with the same old question, the status quo bias.

-We feel so comfortable living in a small echo chamber: the same old friends, the same colleagues, the same road to go home, the same food everyday, and the same kind of entertainment shows on TV everyday.
+We feel happy and comfortable living in a small echo chamber: the same old friends, the same place, the same road to hang out, the same food in a restaurant, and the same kind of entertainment shows on TV everyday.

 If we have any new information coming in our mind, we have to trust it but we always have to verify it.

-Verification is the reselection of the same old with new eyes.
+Verification is the rephrasing and rethinking of the same old with new eyes.

-Remember, we all will die sometime in the future, sad but true, and the desire to make us important all the time is just human nature.
+We all will die sometime in the future, sad but true, and the desire to make us useful, important, and famous all the time is just human emotion.

 That’s the reason we always say, ‘I and my.’

-Accept this fact that we have to reselect our statement excluding ‘I and my’ even if we are right.
+Accept this fact that we have to rephrase our saying without ‘I and my’ even if we are right.

-When we start to develop this skill we make a habit of saying “sorry” to the people.
+When we start to develop this behavior we make a habit of saying “sorry” to the people.

-To say ‘sorry’ is an acceptance that I’m accommodating you for my mission, you are more important than me, and I listen more than I talk.
+If we say ‘sorry’, it is an acceptance that I’m including you in my mission, you are equally important like me, and I listen you as you talk.

-We can’t beat human nature unless we know how to accommodate other humans.
+We can’t beat human in the long haul unless we know how to accommodate other humans in our mission.

-There is another misconception out there that academically sound people are always right and they know more because we see these people leading in many places, we see these people on the stage, we see these people all over the places trying to control others.
+There is another misconception in society that academically sound people are always right and they know more because we see them leading in many places.
+We see them on the stage, we see them all over the places trying to control others.

-Forget about their academic degrees; PhD, MD, or MBA if they are not using their expertise in the field where they make a living.
+Academic degrees like PhD, MD, and MBA is useful only if they are using their expertise in the field where they make a living.

-I’m sure you’ve also seen and worked with so many of these people who have these degrees but are the most absurd and polarized in society.
+I’m sure you’ve also seen and worked with people who have these degrees but they are the most absurd and polarized in society.

-I have personally seen and worked with so many of these people who have PhD, MD, and MBA but are the most argumentative, short-tempered, arrogant, corrosive, and politically motivated.
+I have personally seen and worked with them who have PhD, MD, and MBA but are the most argumentative, short tempered, arrogant, corrosive, and politically motivated.

-I’m not saying all are bad, what I’m saying is, don’t follow them blindly.
+I’m not saying all are bad, what I’m saying is, don’t follow these people blindly.

-Just believe, our formal education never prepares us 100 percent in the real world.
+Just believe that our formal education never prepares us one hundred percent in the real world.

-I believe I have some credit, at least, to say this.
+I believe and I have some credit, at least, to say this.

-We must have real world experience to be successful in the real world.
+We must have real world experience to be successful in the real world, academic degree could be the ladder for real world but not the panacea.

-This is not only by me, this is also by those who are successful in the real world who don’t have PhD, MD, and MBA but are generous, collective, and logical.
+This is not only by me, this is also by many who are successful in the real world who don’t have PhD, MD, and MBA but are generous, collective, and logical.

-Apply the principle of reselection for these people too if they are influencing your lives directly or indirectly who have these tags of PhD, MD, and MBA after their name.
+Apply the principle of re-selection and choice for these people if they are influencing your lives directly or indirectly.

-Real world education means starting a grocery store, traveling far from home without much money, driving a taxi to survive, and running 5K for the first time if you’ve never run before.
+Real world education means starting a grocery store, traveling far from home without much money, driving a taxi to survive, and running marathon for the first time if you’ve never run before.

-Real world education means studying your mind about what comes in the middle of your 5K run.
+It also means studying your mind about what comes in the middle of your marathon run.

-Just one living example, John Paul DeJoria, an entrepreneur and the founder of the Paul Mitchell line of hair-care products, started his business career with a loan of just $700 with a high school degree.
-He now owns a business empire worth $3.1 billion.
+John Paul DeJoria, an entrepreneur started his business career with a loan of just $700 with a high school degree.
+He now owns a business empire worth $3 billion dollars.
+John Paul DeJoria inspires all of us to stop imagining and start doing, his TedTalk ‘The Power of One‘ is worth watching.

 If we are involved in real world education, it owns us and we are more likely to quit the different forms of addiction in our lives.

-Our gut, our intuition, and our real world experience is more powerful than the advice of PhD.
+Our gut, our intuition, and our real world experience is more powerful than the advice of MBA and PhD inside the classroom.

-Asking many questions in life is a choice but tweaking the same old question over and over to get the new result is a decision.
+Asking many questions in life is normal but tweaking the same old question over and over to get the new result is an action.

-Real world education is nothing new, it is the application of tweaking of the same old question to see our lives with a new lens.
+Real world education is nothing new, it is the application of tweaking of the same old question to see our lives with a new vision.

-Reorder the same old question in different forms and avoid things which are not important in life.
-This is called focus.
+If we rephrase and reorder the same old question differently and avoid things which are not important in life, we bring focus in our life.

-There are two types of real work we can do in this world depending on our personalities.
+There are two types of real work we can do in this world depending on our mindset and personality.

 We can either work as a CEO of our own company or we can work for a CEO’s company.

-If you drive your own taxi or if you own a grocery store, then you are CEO; if you are accountant or lawyer in a firm then you work for a CEO.
+Don’t think as a CEO of a high tech company yet, if you drive your own taxi or if you own a local grocery store, then you are a CEO; if you are accountant or lawyer in a firm then you work for a CEO.

-Both are equally important, choose what suits you the best.
+Both are equally important, choose what suits your mindset and personality.

 Similarly, we can also select to work in two sectors: public or private.

-Both are equally important, also depending on our personality.
+Both are equally important, also depending on our personality and mindset.

 Be either a public servant or work in private firms; be kind, be generous and always make a habit of saying “sorry”.